wso2/docs-devant/en/docs/ai/deploy-an-ai-agent-created-using-wso2-ballerina-integrator.md

 1. Once authorized, click **Open Visual Studio Code** in the confirmation message.
 2. When prompted, click **Open** and allow the **WSO2 Platform** extension to open the URI.

-## Step 6: Review Integration Settings
+## Step 6: Review integration settings

 1. The **repository URL** and **branch** will be automatically detected.
 Click **Next**.
 2. The technology will be auto-detected as **Ballerina**.
 Click **Next** to continue.
 3. On the **Summary** screen, review all details and click **Create**.

-## Step 7: View Integration in Devant
+## Step 7: View integration in Devant

 1. Once the integration is created, click **Open in Devant** from the snackbar.
 2. A new tab will open showing your integration’s **Overview** page.